Is Beer Vegan? (And Why Wouldn’t It Be?)Sarah Hornik

 Eww!
 There are fish bladders in my beer?

 Not exactly.
 Isinglass is an agent that is often used in the brewing process.
-It latches on to impurities in the drink, making them bind together so that they are big enough not to go through the filtration process, leaving the drink less cloudy and and making it more bright and clean.
+It latches on to impurities in the drink, making them bind together so that they are big enough not to go through the filtration process, leaving the drink less cloudy and making it brighter and cleaner.
 Isinglass is not included in the end product.
 For this reason, it usually doesn’t show up on ingredient lists, making it hard to tell if your beer is vegan or not.
-Sadly, sometimes our good ol’ trustworthy beer is not as trustworthy as it seems.

-If the beer contains no animal ingredients then it’s vegan, isn’t it?
+If beer contains no animal ingredients then it’s vegan, right?

-This is actually quite a hot topic among vegans.
-The bottom line is that it depends on whether or not you choose to take the processing of a product into your considerations.
-Some vegans, having made the decision not to consume animal products, choose not to check the processing of food and beverages, but only the final ingredient list.
-Other vegans aspire to check all aspects of the production process and will only drink beers that have been certified as vegan – ensuring no animal-derived products were involved in production.
+The bottom line is that it depends on whether or not you choose to take the processing of a product into considerations.
+Some vegans choose not to check the processing of food and beverages, but only the final ingredients list.
+Other vegans aspire to check all aspects of the production process and will only drink beers that have been certified as vegan – ensuring no animal-derived products were involved in the production.

-Whichever group you belong to, the good news is that our world is gradually changing, and many beer manufacturers, both big and small, are shifting towards vegan-friendly clarifying agents, such as seaweed or artificial finings.
-For instance, Guinness has been changing things up at its breweries and has recently eliminated isinglass from the brewing process of its draught beer, announcing that bottles and cans will be fish-bladder-free as well by the end of 2017.
+The good news is that our world is changing, and many beer manufacturers, both big and small, are shifting toward vegan-friendly clarifying agents, such as seaweed or artificial finings.
+For instance, Guinness has been changing things up at its breweries and has recently eliminated isinglass from the brewing process of its draught beer, announcing that bottles and cans were fish-bladder-free by the end of 2017.

-As scientific research has consistently shown, fish are sentient beings who feel pain, communicate with each other and even have complex emotional lives.
-We’re hoping to see more and more breweries following the footsteps of the Irish beer giant.
+As scientific research has consistently shown, fish are sentient beings who feel pain, communicate with each other, and even have complex emotional lives.
+The shift away from fish bladders will continue as beer and wine manufacturers recognize the benefit in offering everyone options.

 How can I tell if my favorite brew is vegan or not?

 Unlike most food products where you can just check the label, alcoholic beverages can be tricky as manufacturers are not required to list their filtration agents.
-But as always, the internet is your friend and Barnivore is an excellent website to get to know.
+But as always, the Internet is your friend and Barnivore is an excellent website to get to know.
 When in doubt, just type the name of your beverage of choice in the search engine, and you can easily find out if it’s vegan or not.
-There are also free apps for your smartphone, such as VeggieBeers (available for Android and iPhone), so you can even check while you’re sitting at the bar munching on some peanuts.
+Barnivore regularly updates its list of brands.
+They will also check into a brand if you don’t see it on the site, just drop them an email with your query.

 - World Vegan Day Events in the US and Around the World - October 26, 2017